leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 Lean provides you with the ``variable`` command to make such declarations look more compact:

-[chris] yay, finally we get to `variable` but it is not at all what I was expecting... seems to be a very subtle difference between `constant` and `variable` which is confusing...
-Also interesting that `variable` can define multiple variables `variable (α β γ : Type)` but `constant` cannot...

 ```lean
 variable (α β γ : Type)